niknudge/pres/Under30MinTalks/HowOBMHGits/HowWeGit.md

 - Top level view can be confusing
 - Easy to drift away from master branch
-- Plugin makes it difficult/impossible to follow other git "best practices"
+- Harder to follow other git "best practices"

 [Many articles](https://medium.com/@patrickporto/4-branching-workflows-for-git-30d0aaee7bf) discuss the pros and cons of other stategies used commonly

 --

-## Inbuilt git features
+## Pull Requests

+>Pull requests let you tell others about changes you've pushed to a GitHub repository.
+Once a pull request is sent, interested parties can review the set of changes, discuss potential modifications, and even push follow-up commits if necessary.

+note:
+Pull requests are a common thing to see when exploring sites like [Github](https://www.github.com)<br>
+A way of creating discussion/review points before merging code changes into the base